-A total of \$160,696.99 in CDBG funds were used to address a wide range of community development needs.
-CDBG funds were allocated for parks, sidewalks, and sidewalk improvements, code enforcement, and programs for homeless persons and abused and neglected spouses.
-The following provides a highlight of some of the projects that were completed in 2017.
+A total of \$610,379.86 in CDBG funds were used to address a wide range of community development needs.
+CDBG funds were allocated for sidewalk improvements, code enforcement, affordable rental rehabilitation and abused and neglected spouses.
+The following provides a highlight of some of the projects that were completed in 2018.

-A total of \$34,105.98 in CDBG funds was expended for public services activities for low income households served by Family Promise, Inc. and Northwest Georgia Family Crisis Center, Inc.
+A total of \$15,653.00 in CDBG funds was expended for public services activities for low income households served by Northwest Georgia Family Crisis Center, Inc.

-A total of \$52,616.25 of CDBG funds was expended by the City of Dalton for administration and planning activiities and \$4,806.90 for the purchase of ADA playground equipment.
+A total of \$71,899.84 of CDBG funds was expended by the City of Dalton for administration and planning activiities.